Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Community-Guidelines-and-Content-Standards.md

 * References to torture or abuse;
 * Romantic relationships and implied intimacy.

-#### 3. Prohibited [Explicit] Content
+#### C. Prohibited [Explicit] Content

 As a storytelling platform, we choose not to host or deliver explicit content on our platform, as we believe that the mission of explicit content has separate goals beyond storytelling.
-While we value creative freedom, we do not permit the following content on Compendium in any form:
+While we value creative freedom, we do not permit the following content on Compendium in any form, regardless of tag, guild, or channel:

 * Explicit sexual content;
 * Pornographic content;